 Each of these soils seems to have a pretty significant impact on the taste of the wine.
 Scientists debate how and how much soils actually influence the taste of the wines they make, but if you’re curious about how important soils are to the taste of a wine, Sancerre is a great region to develop your own understanding of the issue.

 Learning about Terroir by Drinking Sancerre

 Since Sancerre has a fairly homogeneous climate and, like most of Burgundy, uses just one grape for its reds and one for whites, it's a perfect region for discovering the effects of geology on a wine's taste.
 To get to know Sancerre intimately is to have had a crash course in terroir itself.

-Is there a Grand Cru Sancerre?
+Is There a Grand Cru Sancerre?

-Vinously speaking, these communes are not equals.
-There's really no point in talking about the wines of Menetou-Râtel, for instance, but Bué certainly must be explored.
-Confusingly, the greatest sub-region of Sancerre isn't even one of the communes; it's the tiny hamlet of Chavignol, home to the famous vineyards of Monts Damnés and Cul de Beaujeu and such elite producers as Francois Cotat and Gérard Boulay.
+There are, of course, exceptions.
+Bué has begun to develop a bit of a unique identity among some American Sancerre fans, especially for wines coming from predominantly Oxfodian soils.
+And, perhaps confusingly, Sancerre’s most famous sub-region isn't even one of the communes; it's the tiny hamlet of Chavignol, home to the famous vineyards of Monts Damnés and Cul de Beaujeu, and such elite producers as Francois Cotat and Gérard Boulay.

 What else is there to learn?